-T T . operate effectively.
+operate effectively.
 Maintaining strong IT systems and controls in place.
 Financial Internal: Inadequate systems and controls of accounting in place and liquidity risk.
-External: Market and credit crisis; Short term liquidity freezes; Commercialisation Brexit.
-Covid 19 Loss of business.
+External: Market and credit crisis; Short term liquidity freezes; Commercialisation Loss of business.
 Inability to continue trading as a going concern.
 The Board to regularly review operating and strategic risks.
 The audit committee to provide adequate and sufficient information to the Company's external auditors.
 Robust capital and liquidity levels in place alongside effective accounting systems and controls.
 Delays in activity internally and externally would lead to consumption of working capital Large proportion of the development work is successfully complete.
 Diversification of suppliers and partners to meet delivery of activity.
 Regulatory environment in domestic power market External: Changes in legislation regarding domestic power market.
 Potential to undermine microchip boiler product.
 Understanding regulatory environment and adapting system accordingly.
 Product Risk Internal: Failure to develop commercial product.
 Potential for significant financial loss.
 Testing of product Certification.
 Understanding of market place and competition.
-The above matrix to mitigate risks. is kept up to date and re egularly reviewed l as changes arise in order 5) Maintain the board as a well- functioning and balanced team led by the chair composition does Directors.
-At the date of this not include a Non-Exec cutive Chairman QCA Code as the board and two Non-Executive Chairman (John Gunn), the ent Non-Executive Director (Paul Needley).
-Fu set out in principle urther detail about the s six below. skills and capabil ities of these directors are inspection at the office and all di Secretary are available for rectors are subject to re- Page I 14
+The above matrix i to mitigate risks. is kept up to date and re egularly reviewed l as changes arise in order fu ba faintain the board s a well- unctioning and alanced team led y the chair composition does Directors. not include a Non-Exec cutive Chairman a QCA Code as the board and two Non-Executive - Chief Financial Of ficer (Nilesh Jagatia) ar urther detail about the s nd the independe Chairman (John Gunn), the ent Non-Executive Director ities of these directors are inspection at the office and all di Secretary are available for rectors are subject to re- I. Page I 1 3